How to Stay Hydrated

 Even bad breath and difficulty concentrating have been linked to dehydration [3].
 So, could dehydration be causing your health symptoms?

-The amount of water you require will depend on your activity level, your diet (whether or not you eat a lot of high water content fruit and vegetables) and the amount of coffee or alcohol you drink each day, as both substances are dehydrating.
-The general guideline for drinking water is 8 glasses each day, although there's no solid proof that 8 glasses is the right amount for everyone.
-A general equation you can base your water intake on is: your body weight in pounds / 2 in ounces.
-For example, if you were 130 pounds, 65 ounces of water each day would be the approximate amount of water to aim for each day.
+The amount of water you require will depend on your activity level, diet (whether or not you eat a lot of high-water content fruit and vegetables), and the amount of coffee or alcohol you drink daily, as both substances dehydrate.
+The general guideline for drinking water is eight glasses daily, although there's no solid proof that eight glasses are the right amount for everyone.
+A general equation you can base your water intake on is your body weight in pounds / 2 in ounces.
+For example, if you were 130 pounds, 65 ounces of water each day would be the approximate amount to aim for each day.

-The following tips teach you how to stay hydrated and add more water to your busy routine so you can feel energized, refreshed and rejuvenated each day.
+The following tips teach you to stay hydrated and add more water to your busy routine to feel energized, refreshed and rejuvenated daily.

-The easiest way to remember to drink water before you get your day started is to place a glass of water on your nightstand (far away from the snooze button) before bed.
-You can even add a squeeze of lemon to your water for extra digestive and detoxification support, as well as an antioxidant vitamin and mineral boost.
+The easiest way to remember is to drink water before your day starts by placing water on your nightstand (far away from the snooze button) before bed.
+You can even add a squeeze of lemon to your water for extra digestive and detoxification support and an antioxidant vitamin and mineral boost.

 Fruit and vegetables are another easy way to stay hydrated.
-Having a green smoothie for breakfast in the morning will not only increase your water intake, but will also provide you with extra nutrients for energy and natural detoxification.
+A green smoothie for breakfast in the morning will increase your water intake and provide extra nutrients for energy and natural detoxification.

-There's something about a good looking water bottle that makes you want to drink more water.
-If you have a water bottle you love, you're more likely to carry it with you on your morning commute, and to and from running errands.
-I can also guarantee that you'll be more likely to remember to fill it up throughout the day.
+There's something about a good-looking water bottle that makes you want to drink more water.
+If you have a water bottle you love, you're more likely to carry it with you on your morning commute and to and from running errands.
+I guarantee you'll be more likely to remember to fill it up throughout the day.

-I recommend purchasing a water bottle that's BPA free, and ideally made from stainless steel or glass.
-Many plastic water bottles contain endocrine disrupting chemicals such as Bisphenol-A (BPA) that can leach into your drinking water and get absorbed into your bloodstream.
-BPA can upset your body's delicate hormonal balance and may even promote cancer, so it's best to avoid plastic whenever possible.
+I recommend purchasing a BPA-free water bottle, ideally made from stainless steel or glass.
+Many plastic water bottles contain endocrine-disrupting chemicals such as Bisphenol-A (BPA) that can leach into your drinking water and get absorbed into your bloodstream.
+BPA can upset your body's delicate hormonal balance and may even promote cancer, so avoiding plastic whenever possible is best.

-Ask for a glass of water when you buy your coffee, or order alcohol.
+Ask for a glass of water when you buy coffee or order alcohol.

 If you can't imagine giving up your morning cup of coffee or post-work happy hour cocktail, that's okay.
-Just be sure to order a glass of water to go along with your bevy of choice to stay hydrated.
+Just be sure to order a glass of water to accompany your bevy of choices to stay hydrated.
 Most coffee shops and restaurants will offer up a glass of water at no extra charge, and since you're already ordering a drink, you might as well kill two birds with one stone.

 Increase your fruit and vegetable intake.

 As mentioned above, fruit and veggies are a perfectly acceptable way of staying hydrated.
-Choosing to snack on fruit such as apples, pear or a few slices of watermelon, is an effortless way to increase your daily water intake (not to mention the several natural vitamins, minerals and phytonutrients you'll also receive to promote your health and wellness).
-The same rule applies for vegetables, especially peppers, cucumbers, tomatoes, celery, lettuce and leafy greens.
+Choosing to snack on fruit, such as apples, pear, or a few slices of watermelon, is an effortless way to increase your daily water intake (not to mention the several natural vitamins, minerals, and phytonutrients you'll also receive to promote your health and wellness).
+The same rule applies to vegetables, especially peppers, cucumbers, tomatoes, celery, lettuce, and leafy greens.

 And lastly, one of the easiest ways to remember to drink more water is by making it taste incredibly delicious.
-Unfortunately, store bought vitamin water can contain up to 25 grams of white sugar per serving, which often accounts for only half of the bottle.
-Sure, there will be some water in storebought vitamin water to help you hydrate, but the detrimental impact white sugar has on your body isn't worth it.
+Unfortunately, store-bought vitamin water can contain up to 25 grams of white sugar per serving, which often accounts for only half of the bottle.
+Sure, there will be some water in vitamin water to help you hydrate, but white sugar's detrimental impact store-bought on your body isn't worth it.
 Besides, the richest source of organic vitamins is from foods that are found in nature.

-Since summer happens to be the season where fruit such as berries, melon and cherries are in season, how could you resist jazzing up your water with mouth watering natural vitamin combinations?
+Since summer is when fruit such as berries, melon, and cherries are in season, how could you resist jazzing up your water with mouth-watering natural vitamin combinations?

-9 Natural Vitamin Water Combinations to Stay Hydrated This Summer
+9 Natural Vitamin Water Combinations to Stay Hydrate this Summer

 These natural vitamin water combinations are easy to make and can be customized to suit your tastebuds any way you'd like.
-You can simply use the flavor combinations listed below as inspiration for your own delicious superfood vitamin water creations.
+You can simply use the flavor combinations below to inspire your delicious superfood vitamin water creations.

-To make homemade vitamin water, all you have to do is thoroughly wash and chop the fruit and vegetables, add your ingredients to a glass mason jar, fill with water and top with ice cubes.
-It's optional to stir in a natural sweetener such as Sun Wakasa Honey (which also provides additional nutrients such as Chlorella Growth Factor), or add a few drops of green leaf stevia to your vitamin water if you'd like to make it slightly sweeter.
+To make homemade vitamin water, thoroughly wash and chop the fruit and vegetables, add your ingredients to a glass mason jar, fill with water, and top with ice cubes.
+It's optional to stir in a natural sweetener such as Sun Wakasa Gold (which also provides additional nutrients such as Chlorella Growth Factor) or add a few drops of green leaf stevia to your vitamin water if you'd like to make it slightly sweeter.

 Watermelon Mint